 - Travel to the conference must have occurred within the date range specified for the current cycle deadline.

-- You must have proof (email or letter) that your presentation was accepted to the conference.
+- You must attach proof (email or letter) that your presentation was accepted to the conference.
 This proof must be a legible file in PDF, JPG, or PNG format, and can be either a message from conference staff, or the page in the conference program in which you highlight your name and presentation.

 - Scholarly events that are not scientific conferences, such as music and Fine Arts workshops or artist’s residencies, are eligible if you are (1) presenting your own original work to (2) other scholars as part of the (3) conference program.
 Original compositions and lecture recitals are eligible; performances of non-original work are not eligible.